alexei-garrow/alexei-ai-workflow/README.md

 2.  **Create your first ticket:** Add a new task to the `protocols/TICKETS.md` file.
 3.  **Start the workflow:** Begin the process of planning, executing, and reviewing your tasks with your AI assistant.

+### Exploring Other Integration Methods

+For alternative or more advanced ways to integrate this workflow into your project, including using Git submodules or remote merges, please refer to [Alternative Integration Approaches](protocols/ALTERNATIVE-APPROACHES.md).

 ## An Evolving Workflow

 This workflow is designed to be adaptable.
 It can scale with your project from a small prototype to a full production application.